 Naptation/Staying awake before starting

-This methods involves staying awake for 1-2 days to quickly increase sleep pressure and/or start with naps every 2 hours instead of 4 to quickly acquire the ability to gain REM during naps.
+This methods involves staying awake for 1-2 days to quickly increase sleep pressure or start with naps every 2 hours instead of 4.
+This serves to quickly acquire the ability to gain REM during naps.
 More information about these adaptation methods can be found in the Adaptation page.

 Uberman 7 (U7), Uberman 8 (U8)

 - Having one or two extra naps might make Uberman more sustainable for people.
 This is because 2h is far below the minimum requirements of an average person.

 - The extra naps may lower the adaptation difficulty.

 However, this is even less realistic socially since 3h5m and 2h40m wake blocks are too short to be practical.
 No one has adapted to these alternative Uberman schedules, though.

 It is said that Leonardo Da Vinci lived with this Uberman variant for most of his life.
 However, there is absolutely no concrete evidence for his case.
 Da Vinci’s life was devoted to various legendary inventions; thus, it seems to make sense that such a genius mind would probably require an abnormally low amount of sleep to create all the brilliant works in his lifetime.

 However, Claudio Stampi, a polyphasic sleep researcher, has disputed that Da Vinci followed this Uberman variant.
 The scarcity of evidence among the science of sleep that is only at the fledgling stage unfortunately fails to fully confirm this “myth”.
 Interestingly, many casual online users also believe that Da Vinci followed the Uberman schedule.